 Silicone implants are filled with silicone gel, a semi-solid substance made from silicone.
 They come pre-filled with the desired volume.

-The FDA is looking into a possible link between breast implants (both saline and silicone) and a slight increase in the risk of anaplastic large cell lymphoma (ALCL).
-ALCL is a very rare form of cancer of the cells of the immune system (occurs in breast tissue in about three in 100 million women) [111-113].
+The FDA is looking into a link between breast implants (both saline and silicone) and a slight increase in the risk of anaplastic large cell lymphoma (ALCL).
+ALCL is a very rare form of cancer of the cells of the immune system (occurs in breast tissue in about 3 in 100 million women) [116-118].

 Inserting a breast implant (saline or silicone) is a fairly simple process.

-Step one: A modified saline implant (called a tissue expander) is inserted in the envelope formed by the breast skin and chest muscle.
+Step one: A temporary, modified saline device (called a tissue expander) is inserted in the envelope formed by the breast skin and chest muscle.
 The expander has a valve that allows more saline to be added (with a simple injection through the skin into the valve) after surgery.

-Step two: Over a period of four to six months (in repeated office visits), the skin-muscle envelope is slowly stretched by injecting more saline into the expander until it reaches the desired size of the final implant.
+Step two: Over a period of 2-6 months (in repeated office visits), the skin-muscle envelope is slowly stretched by injecting more saline into the expander until it reaches the desired size of the final implant.
 The final volume may be limited by the quality and size of the skin-muscle envelope.

 Some women do not need tissue expansion and can have an implant (saline or silicone) directly inserted at the time of mastectomy.
 In these women, the size of the skin-muscle envelope at the time of the mastectomy is large enough to cover the desired final implant.